nATHANnSil/nATHANnSil/README.md

 - 👋 Hello There!
 I'm Nathan!
-I'm 21 years old and I'm from Belo Horizonte - Minas Gerais - Brazil 🇧🇷.
+I'm 21 years and I'm a software engineering student in Belo Horizonte - Brazil 🇧🇷.
-- 👀 I have interest and curiosity in several things, including: airplanes ✈ ,games 🎮 (specially FPS and Racing games), and programming.
+- 👀 I have interest and curiosity in several things, including: airplanes ✈ ,games 🎮 (specially FPS and Racing games), and programming 🖥️.
 You can ask me about those things!
 - 📬 If you want talk to me, the ways to do it are below.
 - 👨‍💻 Currently I'm learning Java and C#.
 - 📆 I want to work as a Gamer Developer in Canada 🇨🇦, in some years!